-- Provided $10,000 grant to start the Farmer’s Market at the DMV
+Provided $10,000 grant to start the Farmer’s Market at the DMV

 Homelessness in our Community & the 2019 Temescal BID Pilot Community Engagement Program

 The Temescal Telegraph Business Improvement District (TTBID) recognizes the complex social issues relating to homelessness and does not seek to contribute to the criminalization of unsheltered people.
 We encounter unsheltered individuals in our District on a daily basis, and our Ambassadors, staff and volunteers aim to treat every person with respect, professionalism and compassion.
 We recognize the importance of assessing needs for unsheltered individuals and, whenever possible, of connecting these members of our community with available resources to improve their living conditions and overall quality of life.
 While the TTBID alone cannot resolve major social issues of homelessness, mental illness, and the lack of affordable housing, we can continue to work together to make our streets, shops and neighborhood clean, safe and welcoming to all.

 Temescal BID Community Engagement Program

 For our pilot Community Engagement Program, the Temescal BID Operations Manager and ambassadors will engage with all members of the Temescal Community and provide a sense of hospitality, safety and assistance to deal with quality of life issues, as well as providing a welcoming presence in the Temescal District.
 Joey Harrison, the Temescal BID Operations Manager, has years of experience and training, working with individuals experiencing mental health issues, substance abuse issues and homelessness.
 While cleaning remains the team's first priority, the Operations Manager will utilize his experience and training to communicate with, and build relationships with all members of the Temescal Community.
 The ambassadors will also receive training on compassionately and respectfully interfacing with people experiencing homelessness and mental health issues, de-escalation training, and business relations.

-Joey Harrison, the Temescal BID Operations Manager, can be contacted for requests, questions and concerns regarding:
+Joey Harrison, the Temescal BID Director of Operations, can be contacted for requests, questions and concerns regarding:

 - Maintenance, graffiti on public property, litter, and illegal dumping